johannesmateboer/cc-restitched/README.md

 [![Download CC: Restitched  on CurseForge](https://camo.githubusercontent.com/07622e6662ef5ead080c4840ef6514a34e079d63015f7e51c977a55b1881dfb9/687474703a2f2f63662e776179326d7563686e6f6973652e65752f7469746c652f63632d726573746974636865642e737667)](https://www.curseforge.com/minecraft/mc-mods/cc-restitched "Download CC:  Restitched on CurseForge")
 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/Merith-TK/cc-restitched)

+# DO NOT USE THIS VERSION
+This is a branch that will never have an release, and is purely for testing

 # CC: R Version VS CC: T Version
 CC: R Strives to maintain perfect pairity with CC: T, however in some cases this is not possible, so CC: R might have a "newer" version than what CC: T has, these newer versions will be primarily bugfixes and the like because fabric is "weird" when porting a forge mod.